Xavier Corberó: Espai Corberó

 In 1968, Corberó started acquiring land, including a former potato farm, bordering Montserrat Street (Esplugues de Llobregat)|Montserrat Street in the Barcelona suburb of Esplugues de Llobregat, not far from where his parents lived.
 He developed it into a highly elaborate complex of spaces, known as of 2022 as "Corberó's space" (Espai Corberó).
 While Corberó was alive, the property was partly devoted to hosting artists-in-residence as well as his own home.
 The sprawling compound includes a significant share of his life's work and personal collections, and he kept building it up until his death.

-The Espai Corberó ensemble includes two historic houses, Can Cargol and Can Bialet, the former of which he restored in 1970-1971 with the help of Ricardo Bofill's father, the architect and builder Emilio Bofill, who was also involved in the early stages of construction of the main complex across Montserrat Street.
+The Espai Corberó ensemble includes two historic houses, Can Cargol and Can Bialet, the former of which he restored in 1970-1971 with the help of architect and builder Emilio Bofill, who was also involved in the early stages of construction of the main complex across Montserrat Street.
 Corberó's visually striking house has been featured as background stage in multiple occasions, including Woody Allen's film Vicky Cristina Barcelona in 2008 and The New Yorker's "Goings on About Town" section in 2020.
 Lluís Lleó, an artist and acquaintance of Corberó, described it as "a self-portrait".